-Usually when you've hit a plateau it can be hard to increase the weight or push through and do 5 more reps.
+Usually, when you've hit a plateau it can be hard to increase the weight or push through and do 5 more reps.
 But what you can do is change the strategy!
-Play around with the amount of reps and sets.
+Play around with the number of reps and sets you do.
 Like if you normally do three sets of 10-12 reps then change it up!
 Increase it to four sets of 10-12 reps, even doing an extra set with a lighter weight will make a small difference and help you continue to progress.

 Add variety to your fitness routine

 If you're having trouble increasing the intensity then variety is the next thing to try!
 Variety in a fitness routine is just as important as increasing the intensity.
 So don't be afraid to change things up!